Music

 Vocare

 Vocare is the vocal ensemble of youth in grades 6-12.
-They rehearse on Sunday afternoons at 4:00 before Youth Family activities begin at
+They rehearse on Sundays following worship services.

 Children

-Music for Children at First Baptist Greenville is an opportunity for our children to experience God’s love as they sing hymns and other songs of our faith, play instruments, and develop musical skills.
-In choir, our children will learn to praise God and lead others in worship, while building a strong musical foundation, so they can continue to participate in worship through music for the rest of their lives.
+Music for FBG Kids at First Baptist Greenville is an invitation for our children to experience God’s love as they sing hymns and other songs of our faith, play instruments, develop musical skills, and have musical fun!

 Bell Tower Ringers